Durjay-Dhali/3rd-year-computational-physics/README.md

 ## Repository Structure 📂

-- `questions.pdf`: Contains all the problem statements.
+- `Questions.pdf`: Contains all the problem statements.
 - `solutions/`: Folder containing the solutions to the problems in `.cpp` files.

 ---